 Let’s explore some general scenarios and what setup is suitable:

 For a simple camper trailer, van or camping setup for trips lasting five days or less, you should be able to power your basics with a good solar and battery combination.
 For example, a 40L portable fridge/freezer, mobile phones, iPad, and LED lighting.

 It includes a Goal Zero Yeti 1500X Lithium Portable Power Station and a Goal Zero Boulder 100 Briefcase in one easy kit!

 Want To Go Bigger?

-Let’s say you want a setup like the above, but want a few more luxury items, like a 12V coffee machine.
+Let’s say you want a setup like the above, but want a few more luxury items, like a coffee pod machine.
 Is it possible?